In this article:

 - If the patient's response is a confirmation but includes additional words or emojis, this will not automatically confirm the appointment.

-- An exclamation point in a message bubble indicates that the message failed to send, and may also have a message on the appointment itself.
-Opening the SMS History will elaborate on why this may have occurred.
+- Opening the SMS History will elaborate on why this may have occurred.

 Once you have enabled SMS Messaging in Settings, you can send an ad hoc SMS message directly to a patient.
 This can be performed through the Appointment Book or through the patient's Details window.

-Patient Details: From the patient's Details, you will find an SMS button to the right of the mobile phone number.
+- Click the SMS button to the right of the patient's mobile phone number.

 Please note: All text messages are sent unencrypted.
 Genie Solutions does not recommend sending personal information via SMS.